yuchingho/University/1) UWS First Year/1) Semester One - Introduction to Computer Games Development/Assessment/README.md

 Assessment.pdf gives the outline of the submission - a Game Design Document, Poster, CD Cover, GameMaker Executable File.
 One of Lab03 was chosen to help with the the final assessment, and I chose "Creating Maze Games".
 - Audio and Images Folders contain the assets used to build LoL_Maze.gm81 file.
-- LoLMaze.gm81 opens the GameMaker file.
+- LoLMaze.gm81 opens the GameMaker file
-- LoLMaze.exe is the executable file, or play on Itch.
+- LoLMaze.exe is the executable file, or play on Itch

 ## Marks Breakdown